numbas/editor/docs/exam/reference.rst

         If a student tries to print during an exam, they will see nothing.
         If they try to print a completed exam, they will only see the results summary screen.

+    Show student's name?
+        If ticked, the student's name is shown on the results page after the exam has finished.
+        The student's name is only available when running the exam through a VLE - exams run standalone do not know the student's name.

 Navigation
 ==========